jurstu/jurstu/sites/blog/content/posts/thev-log.md

 ![alt text](/thev-log/image.png)

-It's exactly like this, but I'm 3780 times more pissed than I should be 😅.
+It's exactly like this, but I'm 3780 % more pissed than I should be 😅...

 There were so many commits tonight, that I actually broke my rule and got myself a git-push script..